 We agree that "broadband internet is the new electricity" that enables Americans to do their jobs, to participate equally in school learning and health care, and to create a fairer playing field by eliminating the digital divide.
-The United States must bridge the digital divide with a "future proof" broadband infrastructure that is affordable, reliable, high-speed, and sustainable.
+The United States must bridge the digital divide with a "future-proof" broadband infrastructure that is affordable, reliable, high-speed, and sustainable.

-This infrastructure should be wired, not wireless.
-We urge that wherever possible the broadband system envisioned in the American Jobs Plan rely on safer, more secure and efficient, wired connections, especially for schools and other institutions where wired connections will save money and eliminate exposures to wireless radiation, found by the National Toxicology Program to cause clear evidence of cancer.
+We urge that, wherever possible, the broadband system rely on safer, more secure and efficient, wired connections, especially for schools and other institutions where wired connections will save money and eliminate exposures to wireless radiation, found by the National Toxicology Program to result in clear evidence of cancer, DNA damage to multiple organs, and lower birth weight.